AFT COVID-19 Updates

 Her interests have led her to develop and lead multiple clinical trials evaluating novel therapeutics for patients with advanced sarcomas and GIST, much of which has impacted the standard of care for patients with these diseases.
 She has also led one of the largest clinical multidisciplinary sarcoma teams, bringing together various specialists with the goal of optimizing patient care and outcomes.

-Gini F. Fleming, MD, is Professor of Medicine, Director of the Medical Oncology Breast Program and Medical Oncology Director of Gynecologic Oncology at the University of Chicago.
-An expert in breast and gynecological cancers, she is also Principal Investigator and Director of the Central Protocol Operations Program at the Alliance for Clinical Trials in Oncology.
+Olwen Hahn, MD, is Associate Professor of Medicine at the University of Chicago.
+As her clinical practice focuses on the diagnosis and treatment of breast cancer, she is also Principal Investigator and Director of the Central Protocol Operations Program at the Alliance for Clinical Trials in Oncology.

 - David Kozono, MD, PhD | Dana-Farber Cancer Institute